Tokyo Gore Police

-Tokyo Gore Police (東京残酷警察, Tōkyō Zankoku Keisatsu) is a 2008 Japanese action splatter film co-written, edited and directed by Yoshihiro Nishimura and starring Eihi Shiina as Ruka, a vengeful police officer.
+Tokyo Gore Police (東京残酷警察, Tōkyō Zankoku Keisatsu) is a 2008 Japanese science fiction horror film co-written, edited and directed by Yoshihiro Nishimura and starring Eihi Shiina as Ruka, a vengeful police officer.

 Tokyo Gore Police was released to several film festivals in North America.
 It received generally positive reviews, noting that it lives up to its title by being gory, perverse and bizarre.

 Plot

-The film is set in a near future chaotic Japan.
-A mad scientist known as the "Key Man" (Itsuji Itao) has created a virus that mutates humans into monstrous creatures called "Engineers" that sprout bizarre weapons from any injury.
-The Tokyo Police Force has been privatized to deal with this new threat of engineers, so a special squad of officers called "Engineer Hunters" are created to deal with them.
-The Engineer Hunters are a private quasi-military force that utilize violence, sadism, and streetside executions to maintain law and order.
+In a dystopian Japan, a mad scientist known as "Key Man" (Itsuji Itao) creates a virus that mutates humans into monstrous creatures called "Engineers" that sprout bizarre biomechanical weapons from injuries.
+To deal with Engineers, the Tokyo Police Force forms a special squad called "Engineer Hunters."
+The Hunters are a private quasi-military force that utilizes violence, sadism, and streetside executions to maintain law and order.

-Helping the police force is Ruka (Eihi Shiina), a troubled loner who is very skilled in dispatching the Engineers.
-Along with helping the police, she is looking for the killer of her father, an old-fashioned officer who was murdered in broad daylight by a mysterious assassin.
-Ruka soon receives a new case to hunt down the Key Man, but once she encounters him, he infects her by inserting a key-shaped tumor into her scar-riddled left forearm before disappearing.
-Meanwhile, the police chief (Yukihide Benny) becomes infected while visiting a strip-club featuring several Engineers as the dancers, and massacres the main precinct, causing the Tokyo police commissioner (Shun Sugata) to order a city-wide crackdown on Engineers — indiscriminately executing anyone suspected of being one.
+Among the Hunters is Ruka (Eihi Shiina), a troubled loner skilled in dispatching Engineers.
+Besides helping the police, she is obsessed with finding the mysterious assassin who killed her father, an old-fashioned officer, in broad daylight.
+Ruka receives a new case that leads to the Key Man himself.
+He infects her by inserting a key-shaped tumor into her scar-riddled left forearm before disappearing.
+Meanwhile, while visiting a strip-club featuring several Engineers as dancers, the Police Chief (Yukihide Benny) becomes infected.
+He massacres the main precinct, causing the Tokyo Police Commissioner (Shun Sugata) to order a city-wide crackdown on Engineers — indiscriminately executing anyone suspected of being one.